wkumari/draft-wkumari-opsawg-sdi/README.md

    The operator will contact the vendor's publication server, and download the certificate (by providing the unique device identifier of the device).
-They will then encrypt the initial configuration to that key, and place it on the TFTP server, named config_<SN>.enc.
+They will then encrypt the initial configuration to that key, and place it on the TFTP server.
 See Appendix B for examples.

-5. Future enhancements / Discussion

-   [ Ed note: Ed / RFC Editor to remove this section before publication.
-   ]
+5. Additional Considerations

 5.1.
 Key storage

-   Currently most network devices will store the private key in NV storage (NVRAM / Flash / Disk), but some vendors are already planning on including a TPM module in their devices.
    Ideally, the keypair would be stored in a TPM on something which is identified as the "router" - for example, the chassis / backplane.
    This is so that a keypair is bound to what humans think of as the "device", and not, for example, (redundant) routing engines.
 Devices which implement IEEE 802.1AR could choose to use the IDevID for this purpose.

+5.2.
+Key replacement

+   It is anticipated that some operator may want to replace the (vendor provided) keys after installing the device.
+This would also allow for the use of certificates signed by the operator's CA (e.g using RFC7030 - Enrollment over Secure Transport) this is a trivial operation, but is not described here (to avoid cluttering up the doc).
+There are two options when implementing this - a vendor could allow the operator's key to completely replace the initial device generated key (which means that, if the device is ever sold, the new owner couldn't use this technique to install the device), or the device could prefer the operators installed key.
+This is an implementation decision left to the vendor.